adzhaafar/tetris-game/app/README.md

 1. Start the game (draw function)
 2. Run the move function every second
 3. When it is at the end of the grid, freeze the piece in place

+Later on:
+when a row is filled, all the pieces need to dissapear and points should be added to the user add levels later on add nice styling later on